bremccallum/ananda/readme.md

 * workshops: group by month, then name, on home page
 * pricing & membership (see WYSIWIG)
 * retail store WYSIWIG

+#### Refactor
+* turn "cache" into middleware that router can pass to cached routes
+* Save photos to azure blob?
+Need to decide on hosting...

 #### SEO